33-Labs/drizzle/README.md

 - FLOAT Event.
 You can limit the eligibility to people who own FLOATs of specific FLOAT Event at the time of the DROP being created.
 - FLOAT Group.
 You can also limit the eligibility to people who own FLOATs in a FLOAT Group.
 You can set a threshold to the number of FLOATs the users should have.
 - Whitelist.
 You can upload a whitelist.
 Only accounts on the whitelist are eligible for rewards.
-- And, you can set a capacity to your DROP, which means the DROP is quota-limited.
+- And, you can set a capacity to your DROP, which means the DROP is seats-limited.

 For setting the amount of reward, you have two choices as well: